Manitoba Historical Society

 Historic Sites of Manitoba: River Heights Telephone Exchange Building (413 Niagara Street, Winnipeg)

-This one-storey building in the River Heights neighbourhood of Winnipeg was designed by local architect Alexander D. Melville and built in 1929 by Hazelton & Walin, at a cost of $27,883, to house circuitry for local telephone service.
+This one-storey building in the River Heights neighbourhood of Winnipeg, at the southwest corner of Niagara Street and Grosvenor Avenue, was designed by local architect Alexander D. Melville.
+Measuring 48 feet by 71 feet, the building was constructed in 1929 by Hazelton & Walin, at a cost of $27,883, to house automated circuitry for the Manitoba Telephone System.
+The building remains in use for its original purpose.

 River Heights Telephone Exchange Building